 Safety requirements for all types of vessels are as follows:

-a) The tank shall be installed on an engineered foundation that meets all local and national building codes.
+The tank shall be installed on an engineered foundation that meets all local and national building codes;

-b) Support and foundation of the tanks is recommended to be non-combustible.
+Support and foundation of the tanks is recommended to be non-combustible;

-c) Tanks should be installed outdoors.
+Tanks should be installed outdoors.
 In the very rare cases where indoor installation is necessary, ventilation and access for filling shall be provided.
-Nitrous oxide or oxygen deficiency levels in the ambient air shall be monitored.
+Nitrous oxide or oxygen deficiency levels in the ambient air shall be monitored;

-d) Tanks shall be located away from any potential fire situation.
+Tanks shall be located away from any potential fire situation; and

-e) All parts of nitrous oxide tanks shall be bonded to ensure electrical continuity and earthed.
+All parts of nitrous oxide tanks shall be bonded to ensure electrical continuity and earthed.
 The electrical potentials between the tank and the ground should be equalised during service.

 7.3 Refrigeration Units